Content on this page was generated by AI and has not been manually reviewed.

 Can VPNs protect me on public Wi-Fi?

 Yes.
 A VPN encrypts traffic, which helps protect your data from prying eyes on public networks.
 Ensure the VPN extension’s settings include a kill switch and DNS leak protection for best results.
-How to use vpn in edge

 What’s the difference between a kill switch and DNS leak protection?